OpenCilk/infrastructure/INSTALLING.md

 The build requirements for OpenCilk are largely consistent with those for LLVM.
-In summary, to build OpenCilk on a modern system running Linux or MacOSX, you will need the following:
+In summary, to build OpenCilk on a modern system running Linux or macOS, you will need the following:
 - A relatively recent version of Git.
 - A relatively modern C/C++ compiler, such as GCC or Clang, that is capable of building LLVM.
 Any compiler you are likely to have